GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Messed Up Bake Normals](messed-up-bake-normals.webp)

-As you can see looking at our "Low Poly" object something is very off.
+As you can see looking at our `Low Poly` object something is very off.

 ![Extrusion And Max Ray Distance](extrusion-and-max-ray-distance.webp)